jwijenbergh/nbuilder.deb/README.md

 Run the `.sh` script to build the packages and add them to the local repository in `${HOME}/repos`.
 The `_upload.sh` script can be used to upload the repository to a remote web server.
+Modify to point to your own server.